marvinblunck/the-work-day-scheduler/README.md

 ## contribution
 Used mini project 5 from our class repo.

-This youtube video helped me a lot with lcoal storage https://youtu.be/G0jO8kUrg-I
+This youtube video helped me a lot with local storage https://youtu.be/G0jO8kUrg-I

 ## license